10 free things you can do now

 1. Insulate floors and walls, and rug up floors

-Insulated floors and walls will save you on your winter heating bills and also make your home cooler in the hot months.
-You could be saving up to 20% of your heating and cooling bills if you insulate your walls.
+You could be save up to 20% on your heating and cooling bills if you insulate your walls.
 Floor insulation can save you an additional 5%.

-Warm rugs and thick carpet underfoot will also make a difference to how soon your household members reach for the thermostat.
+Warm rugs and thick carpet underfoot will also make a difference to comfort levels.

 2. Double glaze windows

-If you've got money to invest in making your home more efficient and more comfortable, then laminating or double glazing windows could be for you.
-Double glazing can be especially useful for windows that can't easily be covered with insulating blinds or curtains.
+If you've got money to invest then laminating or double glazing windows could be for you.
+Double glazing can be especially useful for windows that you can't easily cover with insulating blinds or curtains.